 Periodontal Maintenance Cleanings

-Once you’ve been treated for periodontal disease, you will need more frequent, focused cleanings to ensure periodontal disease does not recur.
+If we are treating you for periodontal disease, we will recommend more frequent dental cleanings to monitor your gum health.
 These follow-up cleanings allow us to identify any potential problems and adjust your treatment as appropriate.

-If you’ve noticed a change lately in the way your gums look or feel, you may be seeing the signs of periodontal infection.
-Small amounts of bleeding, swelling, and tenderness are signs that an infection is present in your gums and jaw bone.
-The sooner you schedule an appointment for a cleaning at our Boise dental office, the sooner we can eliminate the infection and get you back on the way to a happy and healthy smile.
-Call our office today to schedule an appointment.
+If you’ve seen a change lately in the appearance or feel of your gums, you may have gum disease.
+The sooner we see you for a dental cleaning at our Boise dental office, the sooner we can eliminate the infection and get you back on the way to a happy and healthy smile.
+Please contact Atlantis Dental Care to schedule a teeth cleaning appointment.